markski1/markski-htmx/posts/sharex-self-host-with-psxu.md

 ---

+### Note

+As of March 29, 2024, I released [BSXU](https://markski.ar/blog/bsxu-b2-hosting), which is what I consider to be the replacement of PSXU.

+It adds a few things, like automatically uploading to Backblaze B2.
+However, it's written in Python.
+If a PHP implementation is what you seek, then use PSXU.

 ### Prelude

 When it comes to hosting images or files on the internet for quick sharing, there is a plethora of "free" options available, and for most purposes they are usually good enough.